Sarah Palin's Son Avoids Jail Again After Taking A Plea For Assaulting His Father

 “If he successfully completes the requirements of Anchorage Veterans Court — including months of drug and alcohol testing, counseling and weekly court appearances — he will be sentenced to 10 days in jail.
 He will serve one year if he fails to complete the program.”

-Palin already served the ten days when he initially couldn’t make bail.
+Palin already served the 10 days when he initially couldn’t make bail.

 Track Palin pleads guilty to reduced charge of misdemeanor criminal trespassing, enters Anchorage court program for veterans https://t.co/fThGUmqS26